OBSERVABILITY PLATFORM

 3. Select the Deployer Service to display its individual service page.

-4. In the Dependency map, in the Trends dropdown, select Errors.
+4. In dependency map, in the Trends dropdown, select Errors.

 These errors are the deepest errors within a request flow, and are often the reason why an entire trace fails.